 A Qorus Hub is an instance of Qorus.
 You can think of it as a Qorus account, where all your settings, subscription information, users, and content source connections are saved.

 NB: Please note that pricing is per user, per Qorus Hub.
-Guests are free however, so you could for instance belong to one Qorus Hub as a full user, and then be a guest on another Qorus Hub for the purposes of collaborating.
-In that case, you would only need to pay for a user license on the Qorus Hub where you are full user.
+Guests are free however, so you could for instance belong to one Qorus Hub as a fully licensed user, and then be a guest on another Qorus Hub for the purposes of collaborating.
+In that case, you would only need to pay for a user license on the Qorus Hub where you are fully licensed user.

 A content source is a place where your content lives, and that you have connected to Qorus.
 In other words, it’s a place where you can locate or ‘source’ appropriate content, for the purposes of either re-using that content in documents, emails, and presentations, or as a basis for creating new documents and presentations (templates).